-There is a little serious efforts have been made to study this important aspect, which can influence the Psychological Capital and achievement motivation of the students.
-It is also inferred that the impact of stress on Psychological Capital and achievement motivation of College students of general stream in Patna district of Bihar has not been studied so for deeply.
-The present study is therefore planned to know the stress among high school students with their achievement motivation, to know the present status and also to provide suggestions for reducing stresses and enhancing, Psychological Capital, achievement motivation among students.
+There is a little serious efforts have been made to study these variable taken together in Bihar.
+Stress is important aspect, which can influence resilience and achievement motivation of the students.
+It is also inferred that the impact of stress on resilience and achievement motivation of University students Patna district of Bihar has not been studied so for deeply.
+The present study is therefore planned to know the stress among university students with their resilience and achievement motivation, to know the present status and also to provide suggestions for reducing stresses and enhancing resilience along with achievement motivation among students.